MikeLankamp/fpm/README.md

 To stream fixed-point values to or from streams, include the header `<fpm/ios.h>`.

 ## Documentation
-Please refer to the [documentation](docs/index.md) for detailed information how to use `fpm`, its performance and its accuracy compared to native floating pointer numbers.
+Please refer to the [documentation](docs/index.md) for detailed information how to use `fpm`, or skip straight to the [performance](docs/performance.md) or [accuracy](docs/accuracy.md) results. compared to native floating pointer numbers.

+## Contributions

+This library is a work-in-progress.
+We welcome any contributions that improve the functional coverage or the performance or accuracy of the mathematical functions.

 ## License
 See the [LICENSE](LICENSE) file